|

 Do I need a lawyer to make a will?

-No, but it is wise to get advice from a lawyer.
+No, the law does not require that you have lawyer.
+However, it is usually a good idea to get advice from a lawyer.
 A lawyer will know how to prepare the will in the proper legal form.
-He or she can tell you which things need to be dealt with by your will and which do not, like insurance proceeds and jointly owned property, depending on the circumstances.
+He or she can tell you which things you need to deal with by your will and which you do not have to include in your will such as insurance proceeds and jointly owned property, depending on the circumstances.
 The lawyer can suggest the best ways for your will to do what you want.
-Usually, there are more options than your realize.
-The lawyer can advise you about your legal obligations to provide for dependants so that claims against the estate after your death can be avoided.
-A lawyer can also advise about estate planning and what arrangements you can put in place during your lifetime as an alternative to using a will.
+Usually, there are more options than you realize.

 What happens when I go to a lawyer?